violinist-dev/where-abouts/README.md

 # Where abouts App

-An app to track peoples whereabouts.
+An app to track peoples where abouts.
 Built with Quasar.

 **Getting started**